JonBergman/jonbergman.github.io/about.markdown

 permalink: /about/
 ---

 Hello!
-My Jo~~h~~n, I am a <strong>product designer</strong> and <strong>technologist</strong> from New Hampshire.
+My name is Jon, I am a <strong>product designer</strong> and <strong>technologist</strong> from New Hampshire.
 I have over 10 years of experience designing and building elegant and accessible products for the web.
 Nice to meet you!

 {% include image.html url="/assets/images/family.jpg" description="My family (minus one child).
 Updated picture coming soon!." %}